sumithemmadi/tor-hidden-service-on-heroku/README.md

 - 4 . `git`
 - 5 . `heroku CLI`
 ### Ouick Deploy to heroku
 - 1 .
-Deploy your application to heroku and get .onion link
+Deploy your application to heroku and get .onion link.
 - 2 .
 Click below `Deploy to Heroku` Button.

     [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://github.com/sumithemmadi/Tor-Onion-Service-On-Heroku)

+- 3 .
+You will be navigated to [Heroku Dashboard](https://dashboard.heroku.com).
+Enter app name and click deploy app button.
+- 4 .
+Now your app is accessible over `Tor`.
+- 5 .
+To  know you .onion address open your heroku app `https://App-Name.herokuapp.com` and click on `show my .onion link`.</br></br>
       _Note :- Since,heroku has an ephemerals file system that is destroyed every time when your app restart's.So your application will generate a new .onion link everytime when your app restarts._
-- 3 .

 ### Install Heroku
 ![image](https://img.shields.io/badge/Heroku-430098?style=for-the-badge&logo=heroku&logoColor=white)